Placing a booking

 The other way to ensure you get the best rate is to correctly indicate the composition and number of your traveling party when requesting your fares and schedules.
 This will allow us to determine eligibility for some reduced fares such as child, youth or senior fares when offered by the rail carrier.

-I placed a booking on your website but received a message saying my order needs to be reviewed by a Travel Consultant.
+I placed a booking on your website but received a message saying my booking needs to be reviewed by a Travel Consultant.
 Why?

 There are various reasons that could prevent a product from being automatically confirmed.
-You’ll find below some of the most common situations that can prevent your order from being confirmed immediately:
+You’ll find below some of the most common situations that can prevent your booking from being confirmed immediately:

 - Due to unavailability of the rail carrier’s reservation system, immediate confirmations may not be possible at the time of booking for some of your products.
 For these cases, as soon as the carrier’s system becomes available again, we will attempt to confirm your itinerary.
 If a fare increase should occur, we will request your approval before finalizing the transaction.